IldarMin/Telegram-Math-Battle-Solver-Script/README.md

 ### Beginning of work
 1. open Console panel
-2. past this code there
+2. paste this code there
 3. U can check it in https://tbot.xyz/math/